kubernetes-sigs/kueue/keps/2724-topology-aware-scheduling/README.md

 #### Alpha:

-- support for all built-in integrations: Job and JobSet
+- support for all built-in integrations
-- support single-level hierarchy
+- support multi-level hierarchy
 - support TAS with minimal cross to other features (no cohorts, no preemption, no reclaimable pods)